WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Install and update plugins

-Squarespace Membership
+Squarespace Membership (digital products)

 PROS

-• Member Areas built-in
+• Member sites built-in

 CONS